First Time Buyers

 Keep your credit in good order

 It is very important to maintain a good credit record.
 Missing, or being late on a loan payment, will almost certainly adversely affect your credit rating.
 Exceeding your current account overdraft limit, or credit card limit, will likely have the same effect.
-You can check your credit file with Equifax, Experian or Noddle.
+You can check your credit file with Equifax or Experian.
 (Checking your own credit file has no adverse effect whatsoever on your credit rating, so there is no 'downside' to checking your own credit file)

 Make sure you are on the Electoral Roll